mofongo/norns-web/README.md

 Experimental and ridiculous browser port of monome norns — softcut, screen, clock, MIDI, and Lua scripts running on Web Audio.
 No SuperCollider engines.
-This is very much a work in progress.
+This is very much a work in progress: https://norns-web.mofongo.io/